 The GNA is the internationally recognised executive power in Libya.
 It was established based on the UN-brokered Libyan Political Agreement (LPA) signed in December 2015 between rival government factions GNC and HoR.
 According to the LPA, the GNA should be endorsed by the HoR, but on two occasions the HoR has voted down the list of ministers. ?The presidential council (PC) functions as the head of state under the LPA, with a prime minister, Fayez Serraj, leading it.
 The PC is based in Tripoli.

-Fayez Serraj is currently engaged in negotiations with the European Union in order to collaborate and counter illegal migration, smuggling, and human trafficking.
+Fayez Serraj is engaged in negotiations with the European Union in order to collaborate and counter illegal migration, smuggling, and human trafficking.
 On 3 October, during a meeting with EU officials in Tripoli, Serraj reiterated the need to lift the ban on arming the coastguard, stating this would help them be more efficient in fighting human trafficking gangs. ?